pseyfert-cern-gitlab-backup/sissa_proceedings/texnical_explanation.md

 }%
 ```

-With these settings I have names consistently spelled with abbreviated first
+With these settings I have:
+ * names consistently spelled with abbreviated first names
-names, collaboration names before the author names, nice display for articles
+ * collaboration names before the author names
-with and without journal, printed DOI and arxiv fields with clickable links,
+ * nice display for articles with and without journal
+ * printed DOI and arxiv fields with clickable links
-and all that for citations as they come from inspire.
+ * all that for citations as they come from inspire (non-standard 'collaboration' field)
+ * clickable URL

 # summary